sdiehl/wiwinwlh/tutorial.md

 #### Optparse Generic

 Many `optparse-applicative` command line parsers can also be generated using Generics from descriptions of records.
-This approach is not fullproof but works well enough for simple command line applications with a few options.
+This approach is not foolproof but works well enough for simple command line applications with a few options.
 For more complex interfaces with subcommands and help information you'll need to go back to the `optparse-applicative` level.
 For example: